Lost Colony” Chapter Two of American

 expedition.
 In one

-stroke he reduced the threat that the garrison at the same time
+stroke he reduced the threat that the garrison posed and at the same time

 promoted Anglo-Indian solidarity against the Spaniard.
 The authorities